ibm-cloud-docs/discovery-data/enrichments.md

 ]
 ```

-## Advanced rule models enrichment (beta)
+## Advanced rule models enrichment
 {: #advanced-rules}

-This beta enrichment uses a text extraction model created and exported from the Advanced Rule Editor of {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}} (file format: `.zip`).
+This enrichment uses a text extraction model created and exported from the Advanced Rule editor of {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}} (file format: `.zip`).

-The Advanced rule models enrichment is currently supported only as a beta capability.
-See [Beta features](/docs/discovery-data?topic=discovery-data-release-notes#beta-features) in the Release notes for more information.
-{: note}

 The enrichment will be applied only to the collection(s) and field(s) you specify after you create the enrichment, or you can do so later on the [Enrichments](/docs/discovery-data?topic=discovery-data-configuring-fields#enrich-fields) page.